The Best Sprinkler Controllers for Lawn Care

 You’ve likely seen pop-up sprinkler heads watering a lawn or garden bed during heavy rainfall.
 In the past, those irrigation systems have often been controlled by old-school plastic timers and dials that keep them on a schedule no matter the weather.
 Schedules can certainly be helpful for busy or forgetful homeowners, but today’s technology has increased efficiency and ease of operation through the introduction of smarter sprinkler control systems.

 With these intuitive controls, watering is as easy as pressing a button on your phone or tablet from the comfort of your recliner.
 Modern irrigation systems allow you to customize when, where, and how often you water.
 The best sprinkler controller options even consider weather reports and adjust the schedule based on current or expected precipitation.
 Not only does a sprinkler control system save you time, but it also can save you money by conserving water, which is especially important in drought-prone areas.

 If you’re looking to simplify your routine and save water, this smart gadget may just be for you.
-Start your shopping by weighing these important features, then see five which five models make our list of recommendations for maintaining a smart and lush lawn and garden.
+Start your shopping by weighing these important features, then see which models make our list of recommendations for maintaining a smart and lush lawn and garden.

-- BEST VALUE: Netro Smart Sprinkler Controller
+- RUNNER UP: Netro Smart Sprinkler Controller

 Key Shopping Considerations for Sprinkler Controllers